Ohio governor: Coronavirus health orders to end June 2 - WHIZ News

-COLUMBUS, Ohio (AP) — Republican Gov. Mike DeWine says Ohio’s mask mandate and most other coronavirus-related state orders will end on June 2, allowing three weeks for more people to get vaccinated before then.
+COLUMBUS, Ohio (AP) — Ohio’s mask mandate and most other coronavirus-related state orders will end on June 2, Gov. Mike DeWine announced Wednesday, in a declaration allowing three weeks for more people to get vaccinated before then.

-He said Wednesday that applies to all of the state’s COVID-19 orders — such as distancing in restaurants and the mask mandate — except those for nursing homes and other long-term care facilities.
-However, he noted that stores and businesses still may require customers to be masked.
+DeWine’s announcement applies to all of the state’s COVID-19 orders — such as distancing in restaurants and the mask mandate — except those for nursing homes and other long-term care facilities.
+However, the governor noted that stores and businesses still may require customers to be masked.

-He also announced some big incentives for people to get vaccinated.
+DeWine also announced some big incentives for people to get vaccinated.
 Beginning May 26, adults who have received at least one dose of the vaccine may enter a lottery that will provide a $1 million prize each Wednesday for five weeks.
-On May 18, young people who have been vaccinated can register with the state for a drawing to win a full, four-year scholarship to an Ohio public university, a prize to be offered in five consecutive drawings.
+In random drawings, the state will also provide five full four-year scholarships to an Ohio public university—including tuition, room-and-board, and books—to Ohioans under the age of 18 who have been vaccinated.

+The Ohio Lottery will conduct the drawings, and the money will come from existing federal pandemic relief dollars, DeWine said.

-In announcing the news, the governor cited the sharp drop in the number of COVID-19 cases and hospitalizations and high vaccination rates among people 65 and older.
+In announcing the end of the mandates, the governor cited the sharp drop in the number of COVID-19 cases and hospitalizations and high vaccination rates among people 65 and older.
 He also said the vaccine is a “tested and proven weapon” that all Ohioans 12 and older can now avail themselves of.

 “It’s time to end the health orders.
 It’s been a year.
 You’ve followed the protocols,” DeWine said.
 “You’ve done what we’ve asked.
 You’ve bravely fought this virus.”

-“There comes a time when individual responsibility must take over,” he added.
+He added: “There comes a time when individual responsibility simply must take over.”

+Business groups praised the decision uniformly.
+The news “is the logical next step in fully reopening our state for Ohio’s businesses and families,” said John Barker, President and CEO of the Ohio Restaurant Association.

+“Removing these barriers comes at the right time and will assist the efforts of Ohio’s business community to restore Ohio’s economy,” said Andrew Doehrel, Ohio Chamber of Commerce CEO and president.

 Despite DeWine’s message, he also had little choice in removing the mandates.
 His speech came only a few weeks before fellow GOP lawmakers could have voted to immediately remove all mandates, per a bill passed earlier this year over the governor’s veto.
 That legislation takes effect June 23.
 House Republicans signaled their intention to introduce a resolution Wednesday in preparation for a June 23 vote.